DEM0NAssissan7/desktop-icons-neo/README.md

 ## Manual installation

-The easiest way of installing DING is to run the `local_install.sh` script.
+The easiest way of installing DIneo is to run the `local_install.sh` script.
 It performs the build steps specified in the next section.